ibm-cloud-docs/iaas-vpn/ssl-pptp-vpn-faqs.md

 {:#what-vendor-makes-ssl-vpn}
 {:faq}

 Our SSL VPN gateway is a security product from Array Networks.
-The gateway itself runs radius to update users and passwords from our Customer Portal.
+The gateway itself runs radius to update users and passwords from our customer portal.
 If you wish to add users and give them SSL VPN access, create a new user inside the customer portal and enable SSL VPN permissions.

 ## What is the difference between SSL and PPTP VPN?